Wooden Garden Fencing Ideas London

 Painted Feather Edge Fence Panels

 Tongue and Groove Panels: For these panels, the adjacent boards are joined together via interlocking ridges and hollows down their sides.
-Ideal for both security and privacy.
+They are ideal for both security and privacy.

 wooden garden fencing ideas, tongue and groove